Library Refurbishment Project 2016-2019

 New Study Advice and Maths Support area (Ground Floor)

-Study space in the enlarged Short Loan area includes long tables, individual pods and a view
+Study space in the enlarged area with long tables and individual pods added

 Exterior seen from the Palmer Quad